daniel-isidro/hot_n_pop_song_machine/README.md

 If we were working for a **music company** competing with others for the rights of potentially successful songs, and the **cost of not predicting a hit song** was high, or worked for an **artist** planning to send tracks with traits of being hits to music companies for publishing, then we would choose the **first model**.

-### Summary
+# Summary

+After all the previous analysis, as our final predictive model we chose the **XGBoost** model, with this characteristics:

+* Removed outliers
+* StandardScaler()
+* OneHotEncoder(), dropping the first column
+* Using all features

-* After all the previous analysis, for our web app we chose **XGBoost (removing outliers), StandardScaler(), OneHotEncoder()** (dropping the first column), **all features**, balanced dataset, as our final predictive model, as it performed fairly good in all metrics, and it gives more uniform predicting results between positives and negatives.
+It performed fairly good in all metrics, and it gives **more uniform predicting results** between positives and negatives.

 ![AUC](https://github.com/daniel-isidro/hot_n_pop_song_machine/blob/master/media/dv_auc.png)